kit-de-iniciacion-barato-para-empezar-en-arduino

 Servos are a special type of motor that, instead of rotating continuously, position themselves at the angle we indicate.
 They are widely used in all types of robots, from turrets, robotic arms, to complex robots like hexapods or bipedal robots.

-The S90G is a small servo motor that costs 1.20€, which will serve us perfectly to learn how to use servos in our projects.
+The S90G is a small servo motor costing 1.20€, which will serve us perfectly to learn how to use servos in our projects.

 arduino-servo-sg90

-Stepper motors are another type of motor that also does not rotate continuously.
-Instead, they require a signal from a processor, and with each pulse, the motor advances an angle (or step).
+Stepper motors are another type of motor that also do not rotate continuously.
+Instead, they need a signal from a processor, and with each impulse, the motor advances an angle (or step).

-The 28BYJ-48 is a small stepper motor that will help us get started in its use and control.
-The ULN2003 is a simple controller.
-We can find a kit with the 28BYJ-48 motor + ULN2003 for 1.60€.
+The 28BYJ-48 is a small stepper motor that will serve us to get started in its use and control.
+The ULN2003 is a simple driver.
+We can find a kit with a 28BYJ-48 motor + ULN2003 for 1.60€.

 arduino-motor-paso-paso-28byj-48-uln2033-componente

 Many projects incorporate some type of display.
 Personally, I don’t like them too much; I find it more interesting to collect information and display it on the computer.
-But the truth is, they are components that you will frequently find in tutorials online.
+But the truth is that they are components you will frequently find in tutorials on the Internet.

-The most common display is the HITACHI HD44780 LCD with I2C controller, which we can find for 1.70€.
+The most common displays are the HITACHI HD44780 LCD with I2C controller, which we can find for 1.70€.

 arduino-i2c-lcd-componente